Mental evaluation ordered for man accused in flight attack

 “Because wherever it is, there’s going to be a bloodbath everywhere,” he says in the video.

-Simik Ghookasian, one of the passengers who helped restrain the suspect. said “everything just exploded in a few seconds.”
+Simik Ghookasian, one of the passengers who helped restrain the suspect, said that “everything just exploded in a few seconds.”

 “All of a sudden you hear a huge thud because they grabbed him and restrained him on the ground.
 There were four to six guys on top of him, restraining him,” Olsen said, adding her 17-year-old daughter was crying because she thought “that we were going to crash.”

-Note: This story has been corrected to show that Torres visited the barbershop on Feb.
-25, not Feb.
-26.